On topological states and secular equations for quantum-graph eigenvalues: Introduction

-\begin{enumerate} \item Quantum states $\psi(q)$ are functions in $L^2$ of the metric graph, but with the operators $\Phi(k)$ we can determine any $\psi$ through a {\em counterpart vector} $x$ in the null space of a $4m \times 4m$ matrix of the form \eqref{SecEq}.
-We conceive of the vectors $x$ as a set of 2-component vectors attached to each directed edge ${\bf e}$. \item When the first entry of a $2$-vector attached to ${\bf e}$ vanishes, we say that the corresponding quantum state $\psi$ satisfies a {\em Dirichlet} condition at $s({\bf e})$; {\em Neumann} and {\em periodic} boundary conditions on the edges will be interpreted analogously. \item When setting up the solution matrices on the edges $\Phi_{\bf e}(k)$, our convention is to preserve the orientation on ${\bf e}$, i.e., the entries of $\Phi_{\bf e}(k) x$ correspond respectively to the value of the eigenfunction and its {\em incoming} rather than outgoing derivative at $t({\bf e})$.
+\item When the first entry of a $2$-vector attached to ${\bf e}$ vanishes, we say that the corresponding quantum state $\psi$ satisfies a {\em Dirichlet} condition at $s({\bf e})$.
+Analogously, if the second entry of a counterpart $x$ vanishes it is equivalent to a {\em Neumann} boundary condition at $s({\bf e})$.
+Periodic boundary conditions will also arise naturally; see the remark following \eqref{InverseCalc}. \item When setting up the solution matrices on the edges $\Phi_{\bf e}(k)$, our convention is to preserve the orientation on ${\bf e}$, i.e., the entries of $\Phi_{\bf e}(k) x$ correspond respectively to the value of the eigenfunction and its {\em incoming} rather than outgoing derivative at $t({\bf e})$.
 Because the orientation of $-{\bf e}$ is the reverse of that of ${\bf e}$, the $x$-derivative on $-{\bf e}$ is the negative of the $x$-derivative on ${\bf e}$.
 Consequently the $2 \times 2$ blocks $\Phi_{\bf e}(k)$ satisfy:

 \item If $ \Phi_{\bf e}(k) =

 $ then Furthermore, when $V=0$ we have

 As $\det = 1$ and $ ^2 = -\mathbb{1}_2$ we can identify